-Wards Intelligence Production Outlook (5/24)?: "Second-quarter output is pegged at 4.393 million units, 4.2% above Q2-2023's 4.215 million.
-First-quarter 2024 totaled 4.164 million units, 3.8% above like-2023's 4.011 million.
-Thus, production in first-half 2024 is tracking to 8.557 million, 4.0% above January-June 2023's 8.226."
+Wards Intelligence Production Outlook (4/24): "The production outlook for Q2 was raised 22,100 units from month-ago's projections.
+Production in Q2 is pegged at 4.344 million, 3.1% above like-2023's 4.215 million.
+Most of the Q2 increases were made to April's outlook.
+First-half 2024 production is tracking to 8.500 million units, 3.3% above January-June 2023's 8.226 million."

-S&P Global Mobility Outlook (4/23)8: "The outlook for North America light vehicle production was increased by 231,000 units and by 323,000 units for 2024 and 2025, respectively (and increased by 382,000 units for 2026).
+S&P Global Mobility Outlook (4/23): "The outlook for North America light vehicle production was increased by 231,000 units and by 323,000 units for 2024 and 2025, respectively (and increased by 382,000 units for 2026).
 The outlook for North American light vehicle production for 2024 was revised higher by 1.5% to total 16.0 million units on demand resilience and more importantly on stronger production results indicating minimized impact of supply chain issues.
 The greatest concern surrounds where inventory levels will stabilize with the forecast built around keeping the industry at around 2.5 million units.
 Production may still move higher resulting in inventory levels returning closer to pre-COVID levels where in a 16.0 million-unit US sales environment, inventories would be over 3.0 million units.
 A notable exception to the short-term growth revisions is focused on Tesla which was revised lower between 2024 and 2027.
 Most of the reductions surround Cybertruck as demand expectations remain a challenge with additional concerns surrounding the development status of the NV92 C-CUV EV or Project Redwood, the affordable entry-level Tesla program.
 Despite news to the contrary, development of the entry-level Tesla is still believed to be underway, though a rescope and delay remain a possibility.
 Tesla production in 2024 was revised down 0.5% with 2025, 2026 and 2027 revised down 9.9%, 9.6% and 10.2%, respectively."